• Skip to primary navigation

 **Don’t let the clams cook longer than it takes to steam open.

 When the clams have sufficiently cooled, remove the meat from the shells.
-Don’t remove the little mussel that holds the clam to the shell, it will be tough and chewy.
+Don’t remove the tiny mussel that holds the clam to the shell; it will be tough and chewy.

-**Discard the shells but make sure to save all the juice from the steamed clams.
+**Discard the shells but make sure to save all the clam broth from the steamed clams.
+The natural flavor of the clam juice really enhances the overall flavor of the chowder.

-Chops the clams into small pieces and refrigerate until needed.
+Chops the clams into small pieces and refrigerate the chopped clams until needed.

-In a 4- 6 quart soup pot cook the bacon until almost done.
-Add the onions, celery and carrots and continue cooking for 5-6 minutes.
+In a 4- 6 quart soup pot (or dutch oven) cook the bacon over medium-high heat until it’s almost done.
+Add the onions, celery, and carrots and continue cooking for 5-6 minutes.

 Reduce the heat to low and add the flour to the pot to make a roux.
 This will thicken the soup.